guandradeamm/webull-clone/README.md

 ![Webullclone Logo](./assets/img/logo.svg)

-> A clone of the webull site for practicing react.js
+> A clone of the webull site aiming to practice react.js and styled components.

 ---